scifi6546/ray_tracing/README.md

 ## Cpu Renderer

 The cpu raytracer is based off of the Raytracing in a Weekend series by Peter Shirley.
 It features multiple materials, a GUI written with egui and support for loading arbitrary scenes.
 It is currently single threaded.
-The supported materials are
+The supported materials are described below.

 ###  Lambertian